 What should kindergartners be learning in math?

-Kindergartners have a bold understanding of colors, letters, numbers, and sounds.
-This is a great foundation to introduce fundamental mathematical concepts like addition and subtraction of small numbers.
-As they feel comfortable, start introducing bigger numbers, like two-digit numbers or larger ones if they want to!
+Kindergartners have a bold understanding of concepts like addition and subtraction of small numbers.
+As they feel comfortable, introduce bigger numbers, like two-digit or larger ones.

 What math games can kindergartners play?